The Whole School Curriculum

-Governors have agreed that children will be taught relationships and sex education from Reception to Year 6 based on the Living and Growing programmes.
+Governors have agreed that children will be taught relationships and sex education from Reception to Year 6 based on the statutory document detailed above.
 Your child will be taught age appropriate content to ensure that your child has a realistic understanding of their developing and changing bodies.
 Aspects of Sex Education are contained within the Science National Curriculum Programmes of Study, for example developing a knowledge of the parts of the body and how they work.
 These are included within our normal curriculum planning.
 Should you wish to withdraw your child from the school’s Sex Education Programme we ask you to come into school to discuss our policy.

 How Children Are Assessed

-Children are assessed on their work as part of their daily activity in the classroom.
-This includes responding to the teacher’s marking and opportunities to be involved in peer and self-assessment.
+Children's learning is assessed continuously as part of daily teaching and learning in the classroom.
+This includes through answering questions, responding to the teacher’s marking and opportunities to be involved in peer and self-assessment.
 Teachers are always in a position to describe the progress that the children in the class are making.